-Texas Root Rot Treatment in Fort Worth, TX.
+Texas Root Rot Treatment in Fort Worth, TX

 Diagnosing Texas Root Rot

-If the tree appears weakened or is exhibiting yellowing leaves and thinning foliage, it should be promptly tested for proper drainage and compacted roots, as poor drainage and compaction make the root system more vulnerable for attack by this deadly fungal disease.
-Spreading rapidly from trees to plants, Texas root rot attacks hundreds of varieties popular in Fort Worth neighborhoods.
-Because there are no known methods that have been proven successful in curing infected trees and plants of this destructive pathogen, professional diagnosis is imperative!
+If the tree appears weakened or is exhibiting yellowing leaves and thinning foliage, it should be promptly tested for proper drainage and compacted roots, as poor drainage and compaction make the root system more vulnerable to attack by this deadly fungal disease.
+Spreading rapidly from trees to plants, Texas root rot attacks hundreds of varieties prevalent in Fort Worth neighborhoods.
+Because no known methods have been proven successful in curing infected trees and plants of this destructive pathogen, professional diagnosis is imperative!

-Treatment Of Texas Root Rot
+Treatment of Texas Root Rot

 The best way to address this deadly plant foe is to take proactive measures to prevent it from attacking your valuable trees!
-In the later stages of this deadly infection the tree may die suddenly, so don’t delay in contacting a certified arborist immediately to schedule your free consultation!
-Trees and plants that are confirmed as infected must be professionally removed and disposed of to prevent further spread of the disease.
-Areas in your landscape will be analyzed and prepared for proper drainage and regular fertilization will be scheduled to protect the roots from susceptibility.
+In the later stages of this fatal infection, the tree may die suddenly, so don’t delay contacting a certified arborist immediately to schedule your free consultation!
+Trees and plants confirmed as infected must be professionally removed and disposed of to prevent the further spread of the disease.
+Areas in your landscape will be analyzed and prepared for proper drainage, and regular fertilization will be scheduled to protect the roots from susceptibility.